drbrain/indigo-powerview/README.md

 ## See also

-Hunter Douglas doesn't seem to have documentation for the hub API so please see the unofficial [PowerView Hub API][hub_api]
+Hunter Douglas doesn't seem to have documentation for the hub API so for Generation 2 hubs, please see the unofficial [PowerView Hub API][hub_api].

+For Generation 3 hubs, the API can be generated by your hub:
+* Enable Swagger on your hub: http://powerview-g3.local/gateway/swagger?enable=true
+* Get the Swagger results: http://powerview-g3.local:3002

 [hd_powerview]: https://www.hunterdouglas.com/operating-systems/powerview-motorization
 [indigo]: http://www.indigodomo.com